gdbroman/broman.blog/posts/swe.md

 ## Onwards

-That is how I came to know software engineering.
+That's how I came to know software engineering.
 I encourage you—not only to think about my takeaways and how they might apply to your journey—but to also try this reflective exercise out for yourself.
 You don’t have to publish a whole post about it.
 But, sometimes, looking back can help us look ahead.